jeremyhahn/stackit/README.md

 ### Library

-StackIT can be used as library in your own automation tools.
+StackIT can be used as a library in your own automation tools.

 ```ruby
   ManagedStack.new({